 Hydrating Perfumed Body Spray Recipe

-This recipe is a lovely scented, skin softening body spray.
+This recipe makes a lovely scented, skin softening body spray.

 - 1/2 oz glycerine